wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/201-minute-from-lind-to-scully.md

 ---
+doc_date: '1982-08-16'
+doc_num: 201
+doc_order: 201
+naa_refs:
+- naa_barcode: 11558959
+  naa_control_symbol: 1982/2594 PART 6
+  naa_series: A1313
+  reference: '[NAA: A13131113, 82/2594, vi]'
-title: "201 Minute from Lind to Scully"
+title: Minute from Lind to Scully
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9070
 vol_id: 23
-doc_date: 1982-08-16
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 201 Minute from Lind to Scully

 Canberra, 16 August 1982

 CER-Phasing Out of Export Incentives

-Further to my earlier minute1 on this matter Al Page's report on his discussions with Ted Woodfield is attached.
+Further to my earlier minute[1](#f1) on this matter Al Page's report on his discussions with Ted Woodfield is attached.

 The issue having been uncorked I believe it important that it be mentioned in you next contact with Harry Clark (10 a.m.
-Tuesday 17/8)2
+Tuesday 17/8)[2](#f2)

   * it is potentially more destructive than forest products.